 But before we delve into the specific design trends that will help you build a sales-worthy website, let's touch on a few web design basics.

-There are many elements to an influential web design — from landing pages to call to action (CTA) button colors.
+There are many elements to influential web design — from landing pages to call-to-action (CTA) button colors.
 What makes a website credible depends on a lot of factors, and making sure these are optimized for your consumers is vital to success.

 Similarly, if your site is trying to sell products or services, if they can’t easily access contact information, privacy information and payment certification, they’ll be less likely to stay on your site and make a purchase.

-In the same study, researches found that 86 percent of website visitors wanted to see information about the company itself, not just products, and 52 percent wanted to see a dedicated “about us,” page.
+In the same study, researchers found that 86% of website visitors wanted to see information about the company itself, not just products, and 52% wanted to see a dedicated “about us,” page.